pzcuong/WeatherCrawler/README.md

 ## Configuration

-- You can modify the CSS selector used to locate the temperature element in the `crawlWeatherData` function of `weatherCrawler.ts` file.
+- You can modify the CSS selector used to locate the temperature element in the `crawlWeatherData` function of `crawler.ts` file.
 Update the selector if the page structure on weather.com changes.

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).